corinthionia/stress-classification-model/README.md

 [Stress Analysis in Social Media](https://www.kaggle.com/datasets/ruchi798/stress-analysis-in-social-media/code) in Kaggle

-The data consists of `dreddit-train.csv` and `dreddit-test.csv`.
+The data consist of `dreddit-train.csv` and `dreddit-test.csv`.
 You can use those data by unzipping the `data.zip` or downloading in kaggle.

 <br/>